Adolescent sleep: Sleep recommendations

 The National Sleep Foundation recommends that teenagers (14–17 years) obtain 8 to 10 hours of sleep.
 Their recommendation further stipulates that less than 7 hours and more than 11 hours of sleep may be harmful.
 Additionally, it is recommended that young adults (18–25 years) obtain 7 to 9 hours of sleep and avoid sleep less than 6 hours and more than 11 hours.

 Adolescent sleep researchers have conducted studies to provide stronger empirical evidence for sleep recommendations.
 Fuligni and colleagues (2019) examined a sample of American adolescents and found that younger adolescents, especially those with elevated levels of internalizing symptoms, need more sleep in order to experience optimum levels of positive mood the next day.
 Additionally, another study examining Mexican-American youth found that roughly 7.5 hours of sleep was predictive of high GPA but 8.75 hours of sleep was predictive of lower internalizing symptoms.
 This finding suggests that optimal sleep duration differs depending on the outcome.

 More research is needed to understand individual differences in sleep duration during adolescence.

 Sleep duration

 Sleep duration has been declining since the early 90s according to research.
 Evidence also suggests that teen females, ethnic minorities, and those of low socioeconomic status experience the lowest durations.
 Puberty is thought to contribute to poor sleep during adolescence as teens undergo physical and social maturation.
+For adolescents, this inclination is demonstrated by their tendency to stay up later and sleep longer, particularly on holidays or weekends.
 A burgeoning area of adolescent sleep research is focused on understanding the contribution of technology-use to poor teen sleep.
 Importantly, research shows that declines in adolescent sleep duration are characteristic of adolescents around the world.
+The consequences of poor extend far beyond mere fatigue, leading to various physical, cognitive, and mental health issues.